-Serbia v Norway
+Man City-bound Haaland scores in Norway win

 Post update

 Attempt missed.
-Aleksandar Mitrovic (Serbia) right footed shot from the centre of the box is close, but misses to the left.
-Assisted by Darko Lazovic.

-Attempt blocked.
-Aleksandar Mitrovic (Serbia) left footed shot from the centre of the box is blocked.
-Assisted by Dusan Tadic with a cross.
+Mohamed Elyounoussi (Norway) left footed shot from the left side of the box is too high.
+Assisted by Martin Ødegaard with a through ball.